 For each category of economic functions, an economic function ‘other’ may be chosen if the function is not captured by the other predefined functions.

 Counterparties referred to in rows 0010 to 0070 and rows 0080 to 0150 are defined identically to counterparty sectors as provided in FINREP, Annex V, Part 1, chapter 6.
 ‘SMEs’ refers to SMEs as defined in FINREP, Annex V, Part 1, paragraph 5, point (i).

+A separate tab is expected for each of the economic functions categories.